 Field Sampling Plan Phases IV (FSP IV) 2014-15 and V (FSP V) 2016-17

 The fourth phase of field sampling to investigate data gaps is complete.
 The four activities described in the FSP IV Work Plan (and Addendum I for the Bulb Excavation) have been completed.
-No significant contamination was discovered in any of these sampling activities.
 The final investigation report was approved by DTSC on April 22, 2016.
 PCBs found in the EPA Meadow North were further investigated in November 2017 under a workplan approved by DTSC and EPA.

 Biologically Active Permeable Barrier (BAPB) Investigation ongoing 2014-2015

 Field Investigation by environmental consultants for Zeneca at the Biologically Active Permeable Barrier (BAPB) west of the Connector Trail in Western Stege Marsh was completed in December 2014 with the fourth or four quarters of monitoring of October 2013 installed wells.
 For more information see the news item Work Notice and the workplan on Technical Documents page of this website.
 The September 19, 2014 Monitoring Well lnstallation Reportt and lnitial Groundwater Sampling Resufts, Vicinity of the

 Biologically Active Pemeable Banier, University of California, Richmond Field Station [7.6 MB pdf file} and approval January 15, 2015 DTSC approval letter present data collected prior to quarterly groundwater monitoring.
 A summary report on the well monitoring was completed by environmental consultants working for Zeneca in April 2015 and approved by DTSC on July 9, 2015.